Our Residential Care facilities are open to visitors in accordance with NSW Health advice. See below for further details.

 - The nearest COVID-19 testing centre is at Prince of Wales Hospital, Randwick, via the Avoca Street entrance.
 For a full list of testing locations, visit: https://preview.nsw.gov.au/covid-19/how-to-protect-yourself-and-others/clinics

-- Residents who have visited any hotspot locations named by NSW Health, please inform us immediately.
+- Residents who have visited any local, interstate or overseas areas of concern named by NSW Health, please inform us immediately.
 Do not use the Club Lounge or other common indoor areas and follow all NSW Health directions regarding self-isolation and testing.
-The list of hotspots is being updated regularly here: https://www.nsw.gov.au/covid-19/latest-news-and-updates.
+The list is updated regularly here: https://www.nsw.gov.au/covid-19/latest-news-and-updates.

 Our M by Montefiore retirement living Display Suite and Display Apartment are open by private appointment only to ensure safe social distancing.
 If you are in a vulnerable group and are isolating at home, please contact us to enquire about a virtual tour.
 All visitors should follow the latest NSW Government guidelines on mask-wearing in the community.
 If you are unwell or have visited a known COVID-19 hotspot, please reschedule your appointment and follow all NSW Health guidelines regarding testing and self-isolation.